robert-laws/robert-laws.github.io/my_collections/_posts/2021-06-27-types-and-values.md

 #### Function

-[Functions](https://developer.mozilla.org/en-US/docs/Glossary/Function) is a non-data structural type that can call on other snippets of code to execute.
+[Functions](https://developer.mozilla.org/en-US/docs/Glossary/Function) are a non-data structural type that can call on other snippets of code to execute.
 Functions are of the data type 'object', but will return `function` when the typeof operator is called on it.
 Functions can be declared several different ways.

 #### Named Function